 - E. Surrounding Land Uses: The site is adjacent to a mix of residential, industrial, and office land uses.
-Directly to the north/ of the subject site are commercial and industrial zoned land which is currently vacant land.
-To the south are existing industrial, office and hotel uses.
-To the east is a single residential use and industrial use with a planned dominion substation.
-To the west is warehousing, industrial, vacant land and the recently approved data center campus approved as part of #REZ2020-00024, Village Place Technology Park. - F. Background and Context: Additional context for the subject application is as follows: - Original BOCS Approvals: On June 4, 1997, the Board of County Supervisors approved Rezoning #REZ1997-0004, Southview at Price William, to rezone ±64.7 acres from M-2, Light Industrial, to B-1, General Business, and applied proffers to the remaining portion of the property already zoned B-1.
+Directly to the north of the subject site are commercial and industrial zoned land that are currently vacant.
+To the south are existing industrial, office, and hotel uses.
+To the east is a single residential use and industrial use with a planned Dominion substation.
+To the west is warehousing, industrial, vacant land and the recently approved data center campus approved as part of #REZ2020-00024, Village Place Technology Park. - F. Background and Context: Additional context for the subject application is as follows: - a.
+Original Board Approvals: On June 4, 1997, the Board approved Rezoning #REZ1997-0004, Southview at Prince William, to rezone ±64.7 acres from M-2, Light Industrial, to B-1, General Business, and applied proffers to the remaining portion of the property already zoned B-1.
 The existing proffers permit the development of up to 1,132,560 square feet of gross floor area (GFA) of retail and commercial space.
-If the proffer amendment is approved, the site would be permitted to develop under the previous approval with an additional allowance to increase to the permitted GFA up to 2,898,800 square feet in the event the property is developed with a data center use.
-In addition, the Applicant is requesting a building height modification to permit a maximum of 75 feet and a 0.65 FAR for data center development.
+If the proffer amendment is approved, the site would be permitted to develop under the previous approval with an additional allowance to increase to the permitted GFA up to 2,957,680 square feet in the event the property is developed with a data center use.
+In addition, the Applicant is requesting a building height modification to permit a maximum of 75 feet and a 0.65 FAR for data center development. - G. July 21, 2021 Planning Commission Public Hearing: The Planning Commission held a public hearing on Rezoning and Proffer Amendment #REZ2021-00001, I-66 and Route 29 Technology Park and Special Use Permit #SUP2021-00002, I-66 and Route 29 Technology Park and moved to defer both applications to a date certain of October 20, 2021, with the Applicants agreement to extend to a date outside the 90-day requirement for the Planning Commission to take action.
+The public hearing was closed. - H. October 20, 2021 Planning Commission Public Hearing The PC made a motion to recommend denial of the applications, which subsequently failed.
+The PC took no further action on October 20, 2021.
+Sec.
+32-700.42.2 states, "Failure of the commission to make a recommendation within the 90-day time period shall be deemed a recommendation of approval."
+Therefore, both applications are deemed to have a recommendation of approval by the PC. - I. Revisions Following the October 20, 2021 Planning Commission Public Hearing: At the October 20, 2021 hearing, the Applicant voluntarily proposed revised proffers to allow for monetary contributions in the amount of \$500,000 towards affordable housing.
+This has been incorporated as shown in the proffer statement now dated November 10, 2021.
+Proffers allow for development proposals to mitigate anticipated impacts caused by the proposed development.
+Proffers should draw a nexus between the anticipated impact and the proposed mitigation.
+The proposed data center campus will be entirely commercial and is not anticipated to generate impacts to housing.
+Therefore, the proposed proffer does not mitigate an impact of the development.
+The Applicant has indicated that the proffer is intended to provide a community benefit.
+There is both no identified impact that would be mitigated or a Comprehensive Plan policy which supports non-residential mitigation of affordable housing.